XiaomengLiu6/XiaomengLiu6.github.io/_posts/2023-10-15-my-blog-post2-EDA_strategy.md

 My overall goal would be to figure out basic characteristics about the data, which would be helpful for further analysis.

-Important: visualization, data type, contingency table and frequency, and the correlation.
+Important: visualization, data type, contingency table, numerical summary, and the correlation.

 I will be looking for any useful information about the data.
 I need to understand the data better for each of its variables and each of its observations.
 The similarity, difference, and correlation among all data are the things I will be looking for particularly.